Australia’s Future Fund: What does Australia’s $290bn sovereign wealth fund invest in?

 What does it invest in?

 What specific stocks does it invest in?
 It doesn’t specifically disclose it – the best way is to see if it votes at a company’s AGM.
-The most noteable of these was Woodside because it was among nearly 60% of investors who voted against its climate plan earlier this year.
+The most noteable of these was Woodside because it was among nearly 60% of investors who voted against its climate plan last year.
 According to the ABC, it voted against remuneration reports 18.9% of the time and these included Abacus, Fortescue, AVZ Minerals and Bank of Queensland.
 It was more protective of AMP, Cleanaway and AGL, having voted against board spill motions at these companies.

 Conclusion